openstack-infra/zuul/doc/source/zuul.rst

   description of the pipeline.

 **source**
-  A required field that specifies a trigger that provides access to the change objects that this pipeline operates on.
-Currently only the value ``gerrit`` is supported.
+  A required field that specifies a connection that provides access to the change objects that this pipeline operates on.
+The name of the connection as per the zuul.conf should be specified.
+The driver used for the connection named will be the source.
+Currently only ``gerrit`` drivers are supported.

 **success-message**
   An optional field that supplies the introductory text in message